Connect with us

 The proposal is currently being vetted by attorneys in the Legislature.
 Once the bill is introduced, the speaker will refer it to a legislative committee for consideration.

 It’s unlikely legislative leaders will embrace the Democrats’ plan, and White has suggested Republicans will introduce a Medicaid plan of their own.
-The for the House and Senate to agree on a final Medicaid expansion bill will likely take months if they agree at all.
+The process for the House and Senate to agree on a final Medicaid expansion bill will likely take months if they agree at all.

 Mississippians’ health and financially bleeding hospitals can’t wait much longer, Johnson said.